Pergapedia / SSP7

 Please contact us to set up a connection protocol using cXML.

-Delegate: by clicking the icon, the Actor may delegate his task to one of his Delegates defined under My Profile.
+Delegate: by clicking the icon, the Actor may delegate his task to one of his defined under My Profile.

 Request additional info: by clicking theicon, the Actor may request additional clarification from the requestor.